 The design of the sample composition is to ensure it can be easily replicated by laboratories and Project ASSURE Partners who wish to replicate the test sample for their internal use.

 The DVIs that can be used for stones set into jewellery will be tested against a jewellery sample.
-The jewellery sample has been provided by Signet Jewelers and Richline.
+The jewellery sample has been provided by Signet Jewelers.
 The sample contains a range of designs to reflect the jewellery available in the marketplace and to accommodate the capabilities and limitations of the DVIs.